 Community Mental Health Survey

-We will soon be carrying out a survey to understand what you think about your care.
+We are carrying out a survey to understand what you think about your care.

-This is a national survey and last year we heard the views of nearly 15,000 people.
+This is a national survey and last year over 12,000 people shared their views.
 The results are crucial to improving the quality of care and people’s mental health care experiences.

 Participation is voluntary and all answers are confidential.